-Far Horizons groups are hosted at all sites and museums listed by the project/museum directors.
+Far Horizons groups are (or have been) hosted by the project/museum directors at all sites and museums listed

 The Malta Field School in Underwater Archaeology (in 2013 and 2014) was training students in underwater archaeology while studying Mellieha Bay, the northern most inlet on the island of Malta.

-In 2014, the project director, Dr. Timmy Gambin gave a powerpoint presentation to our group about the findings that year.
+The project director, Dr. Timmy Gambin, has given a powerpoint presentation to our group about the findings .

 The Cyprus American Archaeological Research Institute (CAARI) provides a center for the scholarly study of archaeology, history and culture in the Eastern Mediterranean.